Summer services update

 By contrast, an attorney appointed under an enduring power of attorney in relation to property represents the donor in their personal capacity only and does not have powers to act in a trustee capacity.
 An enduring power of attorney can only be used to remove a trustee in the limited circumstances described in s92(1)(c) of the Trusts Act 2019.

-Verifying the identity of the signatories
+Confirming the identity of the authorised signatories

 Transferring trust property

-If the trustees of a trust include both private individuals and a trustee company, you’ll need authorisation from all of the individuals who are trustees and the trustee company.
+If the trustees of a trust include both private individuals and a trustee company, you’ll need authority from all of the individuals who are trustees and the trustee company.
 As the confirmation statements in section 4 of the three different A&I forms are different, separate A&I forms must be used for an individual and a private or public corporate.

 If a trustee ceases to act as trustee